 Things to do nearby Lily Hall

 Lily Hall is wonderfully situated to make the most of the Ennerdale Valley.
-Pack a picnic and take the 7 1/2 mile walk around Ennerdale Water and find your favourite viewpoint and eat your lunch there!
-Take the family out riding with Bradley's Riding Stables nearby, it's a wonderful way to enjoy the scenery.
-Visit the Cumbrian coast at St Bees nearby, have a day at the beach or a cliff top walk with views of England's only cliff-nesting seabird colony.
-Have a meal at one of the lovely local pubs or at The Gather, a cafe and shop selling locally sourced produce.
+Pack a picnic and take the 7.5 mile walk around Ennerdale Water and find your favourite viewpoint and eat your lunch there!
+Take the family out riding with Bradley's Riding Stables nearby or take a step back in time at the Cumbrian seaside village of St Bees where you can have a day at the beach or a cliff top walk with views of England's only cliff-nesting seabird colony.
+Have a meal at one of the lovely local pubs or at The Gather, a café and shop selling locally sourced produce.

 The Ennerdale Valley is one of the Lake District's wildest and most tranquil valleys.
 Its remote location makes it the perfect place to escape to even in high season.
 Here, it's every bit possible that you will encounter more sheep than people!
 The lake has the distinction of being the only lake in the Lake District without a tarmac road running alongside and long may that continue.
 Walking is the big draw here with Pillar, Steeple, High Stile, Great Borne and Red Pike offering rewarding days out on the fells.